Sirish-C/PNW-Campus-Map-Improvement/Design/Statediagram_SearchBar.md

 - Select a specific result from the displayed list to access additional details.

-This modification clarifies the usage instructions within the "How to Use" section of the README.
+This explains the state transitions and interactions within a system managing search bar operations using a state diagram.